 Further Reading on Skip Links

-• Navigation links are within a nav element.
+- Navigation links are within a

-• With multiple navs on a single page add unique aria-label attributes to make them distinct.
+elements for lists of navigation links. - With multiple navs on a single page add unique

-• Submenus appear immediately after their parents in the DOM, for focus or clickable menus.
+to make the current location in the site clear. - Submenus appear immediately after their parents in the DOM, for focus or clickable menus.

 For collapsible menus (eg, burger menu or clickable 'dropdown'):

-• The Esc key closes the menu and re-focuses the trigger.
+element is used for the trigger.- The Esc key closes the menu and re-focuses the trigger.

 Further Reading on Navigation

-• Include only one h1, describing the main topic of the page.
+, describing the main topic of the page. - Heading levels descend from

-• Every unique section of content should have a heading, otherwise it will be grouped under the heading of a previous section.
-If the design doesn't have one you can use a .sr-only class to hide the title visually.
+and are always used in sequence.
+Never skip a heading level, as this will break the document structure. - Every unique section of content should have a heading, otherwise it will be grouped under the heading of a previous section.
+If the design doesn't have one you can use a

-• Headings should precede any related content like images in the DOM.
-If design requires use flex/grid order property to re-order.
+class to hide the title visually. - Headings should precede any related content like images in the DOM.
+If design requires use flex/grid

 Example of headings in the document outline